superyaooo/Blog/_posts/2017-07-30-configure-tomcat-in-sts.md

 tags: [tomcat, spring tool suite]
 ---

 Earlier today when I resumed to work on a SpringMVC project, the local Tomcat server in Spring Tool Suite (aka.
 Spring STS) refused to start up <strong>AGAIN</strong>.
-Since I've had similar issues in the past and had gone through lots of trouble to make it work again, it's only wise to write a post on how to (re)configure Tomcat in Spring STS on a Mac, to save some time in the future for me or anyone that's reading this post. <!--more-->
+Since I've had similar issues in the past and had gone through lots of trouble to make it work again, it's only wise to write a post on how to (re)configure Tomcat in Spring STS on a Mac, to save some time in the future for me or anyone who's reading this post. <!--more-->

 Let's get started:
 1. If you already have a Tomcat server configured that stopped working all a sudden in Spring STS, delete the old server.
 Your <strong>Servers</strong> tab in STS should look like this - just like when you first started: